DalgoT4D/DDP_backend/README.NotificationSystem.md

 - Fetching unread notifications for a user.
 - Fetching notification history.
 - Managing user notification preferences.

-### Pub-Sub Model
-Implement a pub-sub architecture using Django signals or Django Channels, allowing handlers for various notification channels to subscribe and receive new notifications for sending.

 ### Email and Discord Handlers
 - Creation of handler functions to process notifications and send them via configured email and Discord channels.